-What is it like on the road?
+What is it like to drive?

-It’s good in town too – a bit of practice and you’ll be using the retardation when you lift off the gas (which regenerates energy back to the batteries) for most of your braking.
+It’s good in town too – a bit of practice and you’ll be using the retardation when you lift off the accelerator (which regenerates energy back to the batteries) for most of your braking.
 Just watch the size – this is an American car after all, so it feels very wide on narrow city streets.

 Autopilot is Tesla’s suite of semi-autonomous driving assistance tech.
 It’s a pricey option, but probably worth having if you spend a lot of your time on motorways.
 Like systems from Merc, Audi, etc, when activated it handles the braking/accelerating and gives steering assistance.
-Another YouTube search will show you lots of videos of this being unwisely used…
+Another YouTube search will show you lots of videos of this being unwisely used.

 Don’t get drawn in by the name or any references to ‘Full Self-Driving’.
 In the UK and Europe you need to keep your hands on the wheel at all times.
 Unless you’ve parked up for the night.
 Then you’re allowed to let go.